EMPLOYMENT/CAREER

 Jewish Community Services of South Florida JCS hosts an employment program which focuses on services to help the deaf and hard-of-hearing.
 Additionally, JCS offers J Works a career counseling service in partnership with Greater Miami Jewish Federation.

-The Dan Marino Foundation (DMF) is a results-driven nonprofit organization dedicated to improving the lives of persons with autism or other developmental disabilities.
-Using innovative approaches to problem solving and leveraging the latest computer technologies, the DMF is creating unprecedented opportunities for the disability community.
-At the core of the Foundation’s initiatives is Marino Campus, an intensive 10-month post-secondary educational program to help young adults with autism or other developmental disabilities bridge the gap between high school and employment
+The Dan Marino Foundation (DMF) is a results-driven nonprofit organization dedicated to improving the lives of persons with autism or other unprecedented opportunities for the disability community.

 United Community Options Transitional Learning Academy is a private school specifically designed to serve transitioning exceptional education students.
 The curriculum is individualized for each student with a focus on functional areas that will maximize the student’s independence as an adult.
 The goal is a successful transition with an appropriate combination of supports and services to maximize the student’s quality of life and independence.
 The school serves students ages 14-22.